 Displays the software that the CCB and FCB micros are in.
 The CCB has 8 possible states and the FCB's have 9.
 The normal CCB states sequence is to move from Idle, to Pre-Circulate, then to Heating Stage 1-4 when a call for heat is initiated.
-Once heat has been satisfied or the Total is opened, the sequence moves to Post-Circulate and then back to Idle.
+Once heat has been satisfied, the sequence moves to Post-Circulate and then back to Idle.
 If a fault occurs at any time, the process jumps out of sequence and goes directly to the appropriate Hard or Soft Fault state.